unicode-org/message-format-wg/exploration/bidi-usability.md

 You have {$م1صر‎ :م2صر‎ م3صر‎=م4صر‎} <- LRM after each RTL token
 ```

-3. As a developer or translator, I want to make RTL literal or names appear correctly
+3. As a developer or translator, I want to make unquoted RTL literals or names appear correctly
    in my plain-text editing environment.
    I don't want to have to manage a lot of paired controls, when I can get the right effect using
    strongly directional mark characters (LRM, RLM, ALM)